jmancewicz/DIGITS/examples/autoencoder/README.md

 ## Model creation

-Now that you have a generic dataset to train on, you may create a generic model by clicking on `New Model\Images\Other` on the main page:
+Now that you have a generic dataset to train on, you may create a generic model by clicking on `New Model > Image > Other` on the main page:

 ![Create generic model](create-model.png)